hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 Ok.
 I will try to add more `probe`

 [14:02:47](#HkrkrkxF_06ccA4USpj0i8UwV7jlK3v-OZ_98sU7g7E) <gurzgri>:
-But the error message is right there, have you considered reading it? Ì†ΩÌ∏â
+But the error message is right there, have you considered reading it? üòâ

 [14:42:55](#ooXq9jxkvdaBaQ-U_mBMipmWrpVr00hCRWrEi0qwvSg) <gurzgri>:
 Joking aside: Tell me what you think is going wrong and how you try to debug it.
 I do not think it's directly odbc:// scheme related.
 The error message  is giving away two reasons why the statement fails and I do expect content over size being the reason for failure.
 Hopefully that's cryptic enough? :J

 [16:45:25](#FGscHYM3TJ4M3adP6EY0IjCSouz0xlLsNHl5LPl_kk8) <bubnenkoff (Dmitry Bubnenkov)>:
-> But the error message is right there, have you considered reading it? Ì†ΩÌ∏â
+> But the error message is right there, have you considered reading it? üòâ

 "before or while processing the request" I did dump of prepared and insert SQL part before crush, and tried to run them in tiny project.
 Work fine, but crush during processing in real app...